General Convex Agreement with Near-Optimal Communication: Protocol for Unknown Inputs' Bit-Lengths

-To work around this, we first strengthen the mechanism to provide the honest parties with an upper bound $\widetilde{L}$ towards the \emph{highest} honest input bit-length.
-As discussed in \cite{IEEE:MelWat18}, due to the $t$ byzantine parties, we cannot agree on the concrete highest honest bit-length.
-However, we can agree on a value $\widetilde{L}$ between the $(n - 2t)$-th honest input bit-length and the $(n - t)$-th honest input bit-length.
-This leaves up to $t$ honest parties with inputs of more than $\widetilde{L}$ bits, hence unable to join $\Pi_{\ca}^{\widetilde{L}}$ with their inputs: these up to $t$ honest parties will temporarily adopt $\bot$ as their input value.
+\paragraph{Finding a \emph{large} estimation.} To work around this, we first strengthen the mechanism to provide the honest parties with an upper bound $\widetilde{L}$ towards the \emph{highest} honest input bit-length.
+As discussed in \cite{IEEE:MelWat18}, the up to $t$ byzantine parties prevent us from identifying the concrete highest honest bit-length.
+However, we can agree on a value $\widetilde{L}$ between the $(n - 2t)$-th honest input bit-length and the highest honest input bit-length.
+This only leaves up to $t$ honest parties with inputs of more than $\widetilde{L}$ bits, hence unable to join $\Pi_{\ca}^{\widetilde{L}}$ with their inputs.
+Hence, we proceed as follows: the parties first exchange their input lengths, and each party denotes the $(n-t)$-th lowest value received by $L'$.
+Then, similarly to \cite{PODC:GhiLiuWat25}, we use different approaches depending on whether $L' \leq n^2$ or not: this is decided with a $\ba$ protocol $\Pi_{\ba}$.
+We remark that, as $\omega \geq 2$, our lower resilience threshold $t < n/(\omega + 1+\varepsilon) < n/3$ enables us to rely on the unauthenticated protocol $\Pi_{\ba}$ described by \Cref{thm:magic-ba-no-pki}.
+Then, the parties obtain the upper bound $\widetilde{L}$ by running a subprotocol $\exponentialSearch$ if they agreed on $L' \leq n^2$, and by running a high-communication $\ca$ protocol on $\mathbb{N}$, denoted by $\largebitcostca$, otherwise.
+We describe these in \Cref{subsection:naive-approximation} and \Cref{subsection:high-communication-CA} respectively.
+Either way, the parties obtain a value $\widetilde{L}$ between the $(n - 2t)$-th lowest honest input bit-length and at most $2 \cdot L$, where $L$ is the highest honest input bit-length.
+The up to $t$ honest parties holding inputs of more than $\widetilde{L}$ bits replace their inputs with (some default $\widetilde{L}$-bit value) $\bot$.